full

 Speaker:

-And he made them even more rarely.
+at least not for the past few years, and he made them even more rarely.

 Speaker: